remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 #### Key Benefits for Frontend Devs

 NoSQL databases provide a fast and easy way to build the data backend of your site.
-DynamoDB offers many of the features of other key-value and document stores that make it easy to use for backend web application data and it obviously integrates nicely within the AWS ecosystem.
+DynamoDB offers many of the features of other key-value and document stores that make it easy to use for backend web application data and it integrates nicely within the AWS ecosystem.
 It's worth pointing out that other solutions like MongoDB have support for additional data types and querying capabilities out-of-the-box, but DynamoDB is known for its performance and also comes with replication across availability zones within a region by default.

 #### Pricing